insys-icom/M3_Container/doc/Directories_and_files.md

 > Here are public and private RSA keys used to optionally encrypt containers

 ./scripts/rootfs_lists
-> These lists contain which files are put into a container.
+> These lists contain which files from /rootfs_skeleton are copied into a container.
 They define the content of a root file system of a container

 ./working
 > The build scripts are working in this volatile directory.
 The Open Source packets are extracted, configured, maked and installed here.
 The wanted parts of the project are copied to rootfs_staging.

+./working/rootfs_target
+> This directory contains the rootfs of the container, that has finally been created and is used to package.
+This directory gets removed and created freshly when invoking "mk_container.sh" script.